 - Seborrhoeic dermatitis (in adults).
 This is a type of skin rash sometimes called seborrhoeic eczema.
 In babies it is known as cradle cap.

-- Fungal skin infection, such as athlete's foot, groin infection (tinea cruris), ringworm, scalp ringworm or infection with candida.
+- Fungal (or 'yeast') skin infection, such as athlete's foot, groin infection (tinea cruris), ringworm, scalp ringworm or infection with candida.

 - Pityriasis rosea.
 This condition is described as 'self-limiting' and the rash will clear itself naturally.